Foxy/eleventy-fundraising-minisite/README.md

 ### Step By Step

+1. **Set your site title and text and such:** Edit `src/_data/site.yaml` file.
+You'll find you can customize most of the site's texts there.
+You can set the navigation links, highlight texts, and display messages to your users.
+1. **Set your Foxy store config:** Edit `src/_data/store.js`.
+These values can come from the Netlify environment variables, but you may want to set them here for your local development.
 1. **Set your own products:** There's a `_products` folder.
 Replace the products with your own.
 We'll go into detail in the [Detailed Product Step-By-Step](#detailed-product-step-by-step), which includes fetching products from an external API.
-1. **Set your own logo:** Replace the `src/static/img/mylogo.png` file with your own.
+1. **Set your own logo:** Replace the `src/static/logo.png` file with your own.
 Also, replace the _favicon_ files in `src/static/img/`.
-(Try [favicon.io](https://favicon.io/) to make it easy.)
+Alternately, you can change the logo filename or location by editing the `store.js` file.
+(Try [favicon.io](https://favicon.io/) to make it easy.
+The placeholder logo is from [DesignEvo free logo creator](https://www.designevo.com/logo-maker/).)
 1. **Set your own theme:** If you are comfortable with CSS and TailwindCSS, go for it.
 If you aren't, check out the `tailwind.config.js` file in the root directory of the project.
 By setting these variables, you can start making the website look your own.
 You can take a look at `/src/assets/stylesheets/app.css` to get a sense for how Tailwind works.
 1. **Set your own videos:** There's a `src/_highlights` folder.
 In this Each file contains something you want to highlight.
 Add or remove de `.md` files do add or remove highlights.
 The first one will be the first video available.
 They are also used to build the Highlight section of the website.
-1. **Set your own text:** There's a `src/_data/site.yaml` file.
-You'll find you can customize most of the site's texts there.
-You can set the navigation links, highlight texts, and display messages to your users.
 1. **ADVANCED: Fetch your data on compile time:** There's a `src/_data/lorem.js` file.
 It demonstrates how to fetch data from your own API during compile time.
 This way, you can have your content updated on each new deploy. **Be sure to remove `src/_data/lorem.js` file** if you're not going to use it.
 It makes real requests during build time.
 If you are not going to use the data fetched it is simply making unnecessary requests to the server and making your build time slower.

 ## Want to dive deeper?